Revitalize the United States’ Arsenal to Prevent It From Falling Behind

 Commentary

 The situation is grim for the U.S. Defense Industrial Base (DIB) compared to the relentless military output of China.
-The reality is that despite voluminous policy statements from the Biden administration in meeting U.S. defense commitments to allies and partners in the Middle East, Europe, and Asia, the DIB is not substantially expanding its production throughput.
+The reality is that despite voluminous policy statements from the Biden administration about meeting U.S. defense commitments to allies and partners in the Middle East, Europe, and Asia, the DIB is not substantially expanding its production throughput.

 The performance by the U.S. military and partners was remarkable in April and October of this year in defending Israel and surrounding partners when Iran fired 300 different types of missiles and then 180 ballistic missiles, respectively.
-However, the mathematical reality is that far more missiles are being fired by American forces than being produced.
+However, the mathematical reality is that far more missiles are being fired by American forces than are being produced.

 The current annual production of SM-3 missiles is 12.
 That’s a shockingly low number, which means that, in two engagements, eight or more years of production throughput were used.
 Three mutually supporting strategies are beginning to emerge that can increase the output of the entire DIB: new government-owned, contractor-operated (GOCO) plants; co-production with trusted international partners; and multi-year contracts with protected funding.